-Although the roles and stakeholders of the GDPR as set out in Error!
-Reference source not found. could be used outside the context of processing personal data, the list of stakeholders does not grasp the full complexity of the external ecosystem of stakeholders from other relevant regulations such as the Medical Device Regulation (MDR) (European Commission, 2017a) / In Vitro Diagnostic Medical Devices Regulation (IVDR) (European Commission, 2017b) or standards such as the ISO standard ISO/TS 82304-2:2021 on health and wellness apps.
+Although the roles and stakeholders of the GDPR could be used outside the context of processing personal data, the list of stakeholders does not grasp the full complexity of the external ecosystem of stakeholders from other relevant regulations such as the Medical Device Regulation (MDR) (European Commission, 2017a) / In Vitro Diagnostic Medical Devices Regulation (IVDR) (European Commission, 2017b) or standards such as the ISO standard ISO/TS 82304-2:2021 on health and wellness apps.

 A mapping exercise of relevant legislation in the AHA field identified that there were 12 roles defined based on existing or upcoming legislation under which a company or organisation may fall arising from the MDR, the ISO standard on health and wellness apps, the GDPR and the Data Governance Act (European Commission, 2020).
-The roles depicted in blue in 9 are those that cannot be filled in by companies, but public institutions and are relevant for every organisation or company in the ecosystem.
+The roles depicted in blue in Figure 9 are those that cannot be filled in by companies, but public institutions and are relevant for every organisation or company in the ecosystem.